eclipse-threadx/getting-started/TI/MSP-EXP432E401Y/readme.md

 **Total completion time**: 45 minutes

-In this tutorial you use Azure RTOS to connect the TI MSP432E401Y (hereafter, the TI MSP432E) to Azure IoT.
+In this tutorial you use Azure RTOS to connect the SimpleLink™ Ethernet MSP432E401Y Microcontroller LaunchPad™ Development Kit (hereafter, the TI MSP432E) to Azure IoT.
 The article is part of the series [Getting Started with Azure RTOS](https://go.microsoft.com/fwlink/p/?linkid=2129824).
 The series introduces device developers to Azure RTOS, and shows how to connect several device evaluation kits to Azure IoT.

 You will complete the following tasks: